ctfs/resources/topics/steganography/README.md

 #Steganography

-> Steganography is the art or practice of concealing a message, image, or file within another message, image, or file. -- [Wikipedia](http://en.wikipedia.org/wiki/Steganography)
+> Steganography is the art or practice of concealing a message, image, or file within another message, image, or file. - [Wikipedia](http://en.wikipedia.org/wiki/Steganography)

-In the context of CTFs it usually means finding the hints and flags that have been hidden with steganography.
-Most commonly an image file will be given as a task with no further instructions, and the participants have to be able to uncover the message that has been encoded in the media.
+In the context of CTFs steganography usually involves finding the hints or flags that have been hidden with steganography.
+Most commonly a media file will be given as a task with no further instructions, and the participants have to be able to uncover the message that has been encoded in the media.

 ###Example